What Is Elder Law? Legal Strategies for Families

 Experience and Compassion For Seniors and Families

 Every person's situation is different so the personalized attention of an elder law attorney can better assure the carrying out of your wishes for you when you are not in a position to do so for yourself.
-The elder law attorneys of Jelks Law can help you with a plan for your estate and and strategies for dealing with the possibility of Medicaid and will work with you to create a plan that protects your family and heirs and provide peace of mind.
-Attorneys Amanda Jelks and Leslie Starritt
+The elder care attorneys of Jelks Law can help you with a plan for your estate and strategies for dealing with the possibility of having to go on Medicaid and will work with you to create a plan that protects your family and heirs and provides peace of mind.
+Attorneys Amanda Jelks and Leslie Starritt are well experienced in estate planning, Medicaid planning, and other aspects of elder law.